7 Evaluation of the repository

 Key:

-Item S H L K A J
+Item S Hu L K A J He W

 Essential components

-Open license
+Open licence

 Dependency management